 What classes are included in a Global Bridge FIG?

-Each iFIG includes 2 AEIS courses, a general-education course, and a 1-credit small seminar called "College Connections."
+Each iFIG includes 2 AEIS courses, a core-education course, and a 1-credit small seminar called "College Connections."

 What is "College Connections"?